 - Pecan Butterball Cookies

 Easy Oatmeal Coconut Chocolate Chip Cookies Recipe

 - 2 cups toasted sweetened coconut flakes

 - 1 12 ounce bag semi sweet chocolate chips

 - On the lowest speed fold in the coconut flakes and chocolate chips or mix in by hand.

-- Drop the batter by rounded teaspoon on nonstick cookie sheets and bake for 8 to 10 minutes or until the edges start to turn golden brown.
+- Drop the batter by rounded teaspoon or medium cookie scoop on a nonstick cookie sheet and bake cookies for 8-10 minutes or until the edges start to turn golden brown.

 - Allow the baked cookies to cool for 10 minutes before removing them from the cookie sheets to a wire rack to cook completely.

 - Store the cookies in an airtight container.

 If you make this recipe, be sure to snap a photo and hashtag it #homeandplate.
 I’d love to see what you cook!